MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 - PC authoring application

-- HoloLens application, which has an Author mode and an Operator mode
+- [!include[pn-hololens](../includes/pn-hololens.md)] application, which has an Author mode and an Operator mode

 You can install the apps from [!include[cc-microsoft](../includes/cc-microsoft.md)] Store as described in the next section.